WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

 To submit a new *build*, or a set of data points to an instance of the performance dashboard, you need to do the following:

- - Add a slave on `/admin/slaves` if the slave used in the report has not already been added.
+ - Add a worker on `/admin/workers` if the worker used in the report has not already been added.
  - Make a HTTP POST request to `/api/report`.

 ### Format of Results JSON

 The JSON submitted to `/api/report` should be an array of dictionaries, and each dictionary should must contain the following key-value pairs representing a single run of tests and its subtests on a single build:

 - `builderName` - The name of a builder.
-A single slave may submit to multiple builders.
+A single worker may submit to multiple builders.
-- `slaveName` - The name of a slave present on `/admin/slaves`.
+- `workerName` - The name of a worker present on `/admin/workers`.
-- `slavePassword` - The password associated with the slave.
+- `workerPassword` - The password associated with the worker.
 - `buildNumber` - The string that uniquely identifies a given build on the builder.
 - `buildTime` - The time at which this build started in **UTC** (Use ISO time format such as `2013-01-31T22:22:12.121051`).
 This is completely independent of timestamp of repository revisions.
 - `platform` - The human-readable name of a platform such as `Mountain Lion` or `Windows 7`.